bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 your transaction to a peer running the default settings, you will receive an error.

-Unfortunately, if you create a redeemScript, hash it, and use the hash in a P2SH output, the network sees only the hash, so it will accept the output as valid no matter what the redeemScript says.
-When you go to spend that output, peers and miners using the default settings will check the redeemScript to see whether or not it's a standard output script.
+If you create a redeemScript, hash it, and use the hash in a P2SH output, the network sees only the hash, so it will accept the output as valid no matter what the redeemScript says.
+This allows
+payment to non-standard output scripts almost as easily as payment to standard output scripts.
+However, when you go to spend that output, peers and miners using the default settings will check the redeemScript to see whether or not it's a standard output script.
 If it isn't, they won't process it further---so it will be